Bootstrap

 How do we know that Jesus' death was sufficient for our salvation?

-Jesus' death on the cross is sufficient for salvation because it fully satisfied God's justice and atoned for our sins.
+Jesus' death is sufficient for salvation because it fully satisfied God's justice, as indicated in scripture that He bore our sins and achieved atonement.

 Joshua